Content in this post |

 ---|---|---|

-spielen sagen gratulieren sprechen ausbilden ausstehen aufsetzen stehen kommen singen tanzen gehen schlafen weinen verkaufen gehören bringen kochen steigen wissen studieren reden | spielend sagend gratulierend sprechend ausbildend ausstehend aufsetzen stehend kommend singend tanzend gehend schlafend weinend verkaufend gehörend bringend kochend steigend wissend studierend redend | playing saying congratulating speaking training outstanding laying out standing coming singen dancing going sleeping crying selling belonging bringing cooking stepping knowing studying talking |
+spielen sagen gratulieren sprechen ausbilden ausstehen aufsetzen stehen kommen singen tanzen gehen schlafen weinen verkaufen gehören bringen kochen steigen wissen studieren reden wüten | spielend sagend gratulierend sprechend ausbildend ausstehend aufsetzen stehend kommend singend tanzend gehend schlafend weinend verkaufend gehörend bringend kochend steigend wissend studierend redend wütend | playing saying congratulating speaking training outstanding laying out standing coming singing dancing going sleeping crying selling belonging bringing cooking stepping knowing studying talking raging |

 How to use the Partizip I as adjectives

-Just like every other adjective, Partizip I when placed before a noun, must have an adjectival end-declension.
-The difference between this category of german adjectives from the rest is that they are used to indicate that something is still on going.
-Take for instance “das weinende Baby”, in English this means the crying baby.
-In a nut shell, this is indicating that the baby is still crying or cries very often.
-See more examples below
+The difference between this category of german adjectives from the rest is that when used in the present tense, they indicate that something is still on-going.
+Take for instance “das weinende Baby” which means the crying baby in English.
+In a nut shell, this is indicating that the baby is still crying or cries every now and then.
+See more examples below…

 German | Translation |